-However, you’ll need to be sure that you’re producing quality backlinks.
+However, you’ll need to be sure you’re producing quality backlinks.
 This means any forum or directory you use must be reputable.
 Otherwise, Google might consider your efforts spam, intentionally deceptive, or an attempt to buy your way into the top results, which could undermine your Search Engine Optimization (SEO).

 How to Use Link Prospecting to Reveal New Opportunities for Your Website (3 Key Tips)

 While interacting with others in your industry is a vital part of increasing your site’s visibility, you first have to know where to look for quality connections.
 Let’s take a closer look at three key tips to get you going with link prospecting.

 1. Conduct Nuanced Search Queries to Find Link Building Opportunities